HubSpot/Singularity/Docs/reference/container-options.md

 Singularity supports containers in a few different contexts:

 ###Mesos Containerizer
-The default [mesos containerizer](http://mesos.apache.org/documentation/latest/mesos-containerizer/) for processes which sets resource limits/etc. Enabled by adding `mesos` to the `--containerizers` argument when running `mesos-slave`.
-The mesos containerizer can isolate the task via cpu, memory or other parameters specified using the `--isolation` flag when starting the mesos slave.
+The default [mesos containerizer](http://mesos.apache.org/documentation/latest/mesos-containerizer/) for processes which sets resource limits/etc. Enabled by adding `mesos` to the `--containerizers` argument when running `mesos-agent`.
+The mesos containerizer can isolate the task via cpu, memory or other parameters specified using the `--isolation` flag when starting the mesos agent.
 Deploys with no `containerInfo` definition will try to run under this containerizer by default.

 ###Mesos Docker Containerizer
 The [docker containerizer](https://mesos.apache.org/documentation/latest/docker-containerizer/) that ships with Mesos, will manage the starting and stopping of your docker container as well as mapping ports, adding environment variables, and mapping volumes in the container to the Mesos sandbox for that task.
-You can enable this containerizer by adding `docker` to the arguments of `--containerizers` when running `mesos-slave`.
+You can enable this containerizer by adding `docker` to the arguments of `--containerizers` when running `mesos-agent`.

 To use Singularity with the Docker containerizer, add a [`containerInfo` field](api.html) with a `type` of `DOCKER` to the [SingularityDeploy](api.html) object when creating a deploy (without specifying a `customExecutorCmd`).
 The Singularity deploy object's [`containerInfo` field](api.html) mirrors the Mesos `containerInfo` definition: